 Building a business takes time, so it’s a juggling act when you’re already working 40+ hours a week at another job.

-Having a plan is important.
-Decide how much time you have (even if it’s 2 hours per week) and when during the week is best for you.
+Having a plan is essential.
+Decide how much time you have (even if it’s just 2-3 hours per week) and when during the week is best for you.
 Make that time sacred.
-And, be clear how you’ll use that time.
+And be clear how you’ll use that time.
 When you have limited time, it’s more important than ever to focus on the most important client-getting tasks.

 Decide what’s most important to you for self-care and make that non-negotiable.
-Whether it be going to bed at a certain time, having a personal day, or if you are married with children, having your spouse take on some of the daily tasks.
+Whether it’s going to bed at a particular time, having a personal day, or if you are married with children, having your spouse take on some of the daily tasks.

-After all, health coaches focus on internal and external patient conditions.
-Additionally, focus to reduce health insurance premiums and medical costs is encouraging a shift from repeat medical care for the same condition to less expensive sustainable care that doesn’t require a prescription or hospital visit.
+After all, Health Coaches focus on internal and external patient conditions.
+Additionally, focus on reducing health insurance premiums and medical costs is encouraging a shift from repeat medical care for the same condition to less expensive sustainable care that doesn’t require a prescription or hospital visit.
+Following these steps is a good way to start your journey to becoming a successful health coach.

 Health coaching continues to be a growing field with job growth opportunities.
 In addition, health coaches typically report finding their field to be highly rewarding, both emotionally and financially.